- 100% secure payment

 Independent trattoria in a city-magazine "Best Italian" best-of-food vote

-An independent trattoria entered the "Best Italian" category of a city magazine's annual "Best Of Food" vote.
-The magazine runs the ballot on a SaaS voting platform with a one-vote-per-IP-per-day cap, closing in 12 days, and the current leader is roughly 500 votes ahead.
-We analyse the engine, confirm daily- anchor pacing fits, quote $59.99 for 1,000 votes paced 80–90 per day from metro-area residential IPs, and deliver across the full ballot tail to keep the counter curve consistent with the magazine's local dining readership.
-We add votes to the ballot only — the trattoria's Yelp and Google ratings are never touched.
+An independent trattoria entered the "Best Italian" category of a city magazine's annual "Best Of Food" issue.
+The magazine runs the ballot on a SecondStreet platform with a one-vote-per-IP-per-day cap and a 12-day voting window.
+The current leader, a larger restaurant group, holds a 500-vote lead.
+After fingerprinting, we confirm daily-anchor pacing and quote for 1,000 votes spread 80–90 per day from metro-area residential IPs, timed to lunchtime and dinner-window peaks to mirror the magazine's food-reader traffic.
+The trattoria's Yelp and Google ratings are never touched.

 For: Independent restaurateurs, city-magazine advertisers, dining venues